BRArjun/TUITextEditor_Linux/README.md

 I can access the AI Assistant right from the text editor using the Esc + b combination.

 ## Upcoming features
+- [ ] Content Aware Suggestions and Autocomplete
 - [ ] Syntax Highlighting
 - [ ] Plugin Support
 - [ ] Collaborative Editing